hc-nguyen-maths/hc-nguyen-maths.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

+This website is bilingual.
+It contains sections both in French and in English.
+In sections centered around research are in English while the Teaching section will be in French.
+As for the bloc section, it will contain mix.

 ## French version